odysseyhack/odysseyhack.github.io/README.md

 During the Odyssey Hackathon [Software Improvement Group (SIG)](https://softwareimprovementgroup.com) will assess the maturity of your prototype.
 If you pass this test, the jury knows that you have build a ‘mature prototype’

+## Masterclass How Mature is my Prototype - Thurday 11 April 15:45 - 17:15

+On Thursday 11 April we gave a masterclass on the SIG quality model and how this is used in the Hackathon.
+You can find the slides in this [page](https://odysseyhack.github.io/masterclass)

-## Tech Lead Briefing at the Hackathon - Friday 11 April 11.00-11.30 on the process
+## Tech Lead Briefing at the Hackathon - Friday 12 April 11.00-11.30 on the process

 On this [page you can read](https://odysseyhack.github.io/the-evaluation) exactly how this process works.
 Your tech lead is invited to this pre-hackathon briefing, where we run through the process and answer any questions.